Soups - Vegetable Soup Recipes and More

 - 1-2 tsp.
 Creole seasonings

 - 4 cloves garlic, minced

-- In large pot, combine water, ham hock and bay leaf.
+- In a large pot, combine water, ham hock and bay leaf.
 Bring to a boil, cover and simmer for 1 hour.
 Uncover and simmer for 30 minutes.

 - Strain into a large bowl.
 Discard the bay leaf.
 Remove meat from the bone.
 Trim off visible fat and cut meat into small pieces.
 Set aside 1/4 cup of the meat.
 Reserve any remaining for another use.
 Remove fat from stock.

 - Add beans, onions, celery, carrots, red peppers, parsley, cilantro, cumin, oregano.
-Next add Creole seasoning and garlic to the stock in the large pot.
+Next, add Creole seasoning and garlic to the stock in the large pot.

 - Bring to a boil and immediately reduce heat to simmer.
 Cover and simmer 2 1/2 - 3 hours, or until beans are tender.

 - Puree 4 cups of soup in blender or food processor.
-Stir back into pot.
+Stir back into the pot.
 Stir in reserved ham.
 Season to taste with hot pepper sauce.